Derkades/WebApp/README.md

 - Audio is RMS-normalized and silence is trimmed from the start and end
 - File browser to download, upload, rename and delete files

-## Security notice

-This is alpha-level software.
-While a reasonable attempt was made at good security, the program should not be exposed to the internet without authentication.

-Some examples of missing security features:
-- ~~No protection against cross-site request forgery.~~ Fixed!
-- ~~Password is stored in cookie instead of a long, randomized, short-lived access token.~~ Fixed!
-- Directory traversal should be prevented but some endpoints may still be implemented incorrectly.
-- Writing to files should not be possible for non-admin users, but some endpoints may still be unprotected.

 ## Usage

 Prebuilt container image: `ghcr.io/danielkoomen/webapp`.
 Take the `docker-compose.yaml` file in this repository as an example, replacing `build` with an `image`.